- Recognize family-centered practice as a key component of managing your school-age program.

 - Share information with families about the work you do with school-age children in your care and, if needed, explain why you do things a certain way.

 - Families can choose to be involved in various ways.
 For military families, it is critical to have flexibility in how they can participate.

 - When families volunteer in your program, they need to have clear directions and a purpose and to know what the expectations are for them.

 - Family members want to have meaningful conversations about their child.
 Make sure you keep them updated about their child's growth regularly.
 Acknowledge all the great things school-age children do on a daily basis and share those with their families often!
 Ongoing communication and collaboration benefits everyone.

 - All families have strengths and all families have challenges.
 Focus on each family's strengths and build on those.

 Introducing Family-Centered Practice

-Because families are central to their children's development, they are partners, active participants, and decision-makers in their children's education process.
-As a result, family-centered practice is considered one of the indicators of quality in early-childhood education, school-age programs, and services.
-At the heart of family-centered practice is the belief that families are the most important decision-makers in a child's life (Sandall, Hemmeter, Smith, & McLean, 2005).
+Because families are central to their child’s development, they are partners, active participants, and decision-makers in their children’s education process.
+As a result, family-centered practice is considered one of the indicators of quality in early childhood education, school-age programs, and services.
+At the heart of family-centered practice is the belief that families are the most important decision-makers in a child’s life.